 - Students are expected to possess basic computer skills, including word processing.

 Students must apply and submit all admission requirements via the Apply Yourself system available through the graduate college.
 Items 1–6 below will need to be submitted electronically to your Apply Yourself application.
 If admitted to the Post-Master’s FNP Certificate Program, you must submit the items listed below 7 directly to the School of Nursing.

-- Transcripts of all course work for both baccalaureate and masters degrees must be sent to the School of Nursing and Graduate College.
-Additionally, if unofficial transcripts are available to the student, please upload to the Apply Yourself application.
+- Transcripts of all course work for baccalaureate and master’s degrees must be sent to the School of Nursing and Graduate College.
+If unofficial transcripts are available, upload them with the Apply Yourself application.
 Nursing course work must have been completed at a program accredited by National League for Nursing Accrediting Commission, or Commission on Collegiate Nursing Education.

 - Two letters of recommendation from either instructors or employers that speak to the applicant’s potential to complete the Post-Master’s FNP Certificate Program.